William Goebel: Assassination

-With the election results still being in dispute, Goebel was warned of a rumored assassination plot against him.
+With the election results still in dispute, Goebel was warned of a rumored assassination plot against him.
 Nevertheless, flanked by two bodyguards, Goebel walked to the Old State Capitol on the morning of January 30, 1900.
 Conflicting reports describe what happened next, but either five or six shots were fired from the nearby State Building, one striking Goebel in the chest, seriously wounding him.
-Taylor, serving as Governor pending a final decision on the election, called out the militia and ordered the General Assembly into a special session in London, Kentucky – a Republican area.
-The Republican minority obeyed the call, and went to London.
+Taylor, serving as governor pending a final decision on the election, called out the militia and ordered the General Assembly into a special session in London, Kentucky – a Republican area.
+The Republican minority obeyed the call and went to London.
 Democrats resisted the move, many going instead to Louisville.
 Both groups claimed authority, but the Republicans were too few to muster a quorum.

-That evening, the day after being shot, Goebel was sworn in as Governor.
+That evening, the day after being shot, Goebel was sworn in as governor.
 In his only official act, Goebel signed a proclamation to dissolve the militia called up by Taylor, which was ignored by the militia's Republican commander.
-Despite the care of 18 physicians, Goebel died the afternoon of February 3, 1900.
-Journalists recalled his last words as "Tell my friends to be brave, fearless, and loyal to the common people."
+Despite the care of eighteen physicians, Goebel died on the afternoon of February 3, 1900.
+Journalists recalled his last words as, "Tell my friends to be brave, fearless, and loyal to the common people."
 Skeptic Irvin S. Cobb uncovered another story from some in the room at the time.
-On having eaten his last meal, the governor supposedly remarked "Doc, that was a damned bad oyster."
+On having eaten his last meal, the governor supposedly remarked, "Doc, that was a damned bad oyster."
 Goebel remains the only American governor ever assassinated while in office.
 In respect of Goebel's displeasure with the Louisville and Nashville Railroad, his body was transported not by the L&N direct line, but circuitously from his hometown of Covington north across the Ohio River to Cincinnati, and then south to Frankfort on the Queen and Crescent Railroad.

 Amid the controversy that had resulted in Goebel's assassination, the Kentucky Court of Appeals ruled that the General Assembly had acted legally in declaring Goebel the winner of the election.
 That decision was appealed to the Supreme Court of the United States.
 Arguments were presented in the case Taylor v.
 Beckham on April 30, 1900, but on May 21, the justices decided 8–1 not to hear the case, allowing the Court of Appeals' decision to stand.
-Goebel's lieutenant governor J. C. W. Beckham ascended to the governorship.
+Goebel's lieutenant governor, J. C. W. Beckham, ascended to the governorship.